FESCA @ ETAPS 2011

 Previous FESCA Workshops

-The previous FESCA workshops at ETAPS 2004-2010 enjoyed high-quality submissions and attracted a number of recognized guest speakers, including Manfred Broy (Technische Universitaet Muenchen, Germany), Ivana Cerna (Masaryk University, Czech Republic), Jose Luiz Fiadeiro, (University of Leicester, UK), Constance L. Heitmeyer (Naval Research Laboratory, USA), Frantisek Plasil (Charles University, Czech Republic) and Martin Wirsing (LMU, Germany).
+The previous FESCA workshops at ETAPS 2004-2010 enjoyed high-quality submissions and attracted a number of recognized guest speakers, including Manfred Broy (Technische Universität München, Munich, Germany), Ivana Černá (Masaryk University, Czech Republic), José Luiz Fiadeiro, (University of Leicester, UK), Constance L. Heitmeyer (Naval Research Laboratory, USA), František Plášil (Charles University, Prague, Czech Republic) and Martin Wirsing (LMU, Munich, Germany).
 It is expected that FESCA 2011 will make an equally positive contribution.